-An international field school course is a credit or non-credit course or program offered off campus in another country.
-Because field schools take place outside the traditional classroom, they supplement your academic training with hands-on experience and offer the opportunity to apply what you've learned in class to practical activities.
+A field school is a TRU course for credit or non-credit offered in another country.
+Because field schools take place outside the traditional classroom, they are:

 - Led by a TRU faculty member

 - For-credit schools can be applied to program or degree

 - Open to all campus and Open Learing students

 - Most operate during in April, May and June

 - Field Schools are supported by but not operated by the Study Abroad Centre